ArtskydJ/tab-emitter/README.md

 `tab-emitter` is a client-side javascript module that allows you to send events between browser tabs/windows.
 The sending/recieving web pages must have the [same origin](https://en.wikipedia.org/wiki/Same-origin_policy).
+You can not emit events between browsers, only between the same browser.

 `tab-emitter` is written to work with [browserify](https://github.com/substack/node-browserify), and is extremely easy to implement in your code.